svilchis2005/Module3CourseProject/CodeBook.md

 Type: numeric

 The information contained in each of the following 66 variables, is the **mean** of the original measurements, calculated by group of *Activity + Id*.
 For more details on how the grouping was performed and on how the mean was calculated, please refer to the **ReadMe.md** file in this repo.
+The original data sets contained 561 measurements, only those refering to the mean and standard deviation of the measurements were selected (those who have the words "-mean()" and "-std()" in their name).

 tBodyAcc-mean()-X